 Happiness had always been my lot; I can’t say that I remember too much from my childhood (more about it soon), but since my early teens I always had the ability to find the positive in the negative, the strength in the weakness, and that ray of light on a darker day.
 I knew how to cope and recuperate, and was the go-to person for anyone who knew me whenever hardships came about.

 It was always clear to me that I will devote my life to helping people get as close as possible to whom they want to be, to the existence that would make them happier.
 But for many years I didn’t know how.
-I found myself graduating from university without knowing how I could ever help anyone being a linguist, and completely losing my direction in a decade-long journey through financial startups.
+I found myself graduating from university without knowing how I could ever help anyone while being a linguist, and completely losing my direction in a decade-long journey through financial startups.
 I was doing well, but I didn’t know why I was doing it.
 I was happy, but something was missing.

 A few short months after I gave birth to my son, pieces of the puzzle started falling into place.
 But let’s go back to the beginning first.